Internet-of-People/iop-location-based-network/README.md

 maintains and explores a geographical network of similar nodes, enabling to search nodes, people and services by location.

+You can learn more why we need this network and it's place within the overall Internet of People concept by reading this [post](https://iop.global/data-labor-internet-people/).

 ## Installation

 See the [installation guide](doc/INSTALL.md) to deploy the software.